Drawing Basics

 You can also create custom shapes:

-2. Use your finger (or your favorite stylus) to draw on the Canvas.
+Use your finger (or your favorite stylus) to draw on the Canvas.

-You can select and customize your shapes with the Inspectors by tapping the Info button button in the top bar.
+You can select and customize your shapes with the Inspectors by tapping the button in the top bar.
 Here, we’ve selected the “head” for the smiley face and have added a yellow radial fill.

 You can also add an image to the Canvas through the Stencils menu:

-1. Tap the Stencils button to open the Stencils menu.
+Tap to open the Stencils menu.

 If you haven’t already authorized OmniGraffle access to your Photos app, you’ll see the following alert: